Old Oaks Farm: True Love, by Robert Penn Warren

 In 1985, Robert Penn Warren published the poem True Love based on his attraction and youthful interactions with Ruth Northington, daughter of Watkins Northington.
 The poem illustrates the narrator's memories of a naive attraction, causing them to reflect nostalgically onto a youthful understanding of unrequited love.
-The first born of Watkins and Annie Northington's six children was a girl delivered in Old Oaks mansion in 1895 that they named Ruth.
+The last born of Watkins and Annie Northington's seven children was a girl delivered in Old Oaks mansion in 1895 that they named Ruth.
+Ruth's brothers adored their little sister and looked after her.
 Ruth was an exceptionally beautiful young woman, and it is through her attractive personality and appearance that Old Oaks mansion was featured in Warren's work.

 Strawberry Wine, by Deanna Carter

 One of the most influential songs of the 90's decade hit the country music genre in 1996, named Strawberry Wine.
-The song, performed by country-music vocalist Deanna Carter, quickly rose to the top of the charts, capturing the number one spot on Billboard's Us Hot Country Songs for two weeks in November 1996, and 65 on the US Billboard Hot 100.
+The song, performed by country-music vocalist Deana Carter, quickly rose to the top of the charts, capturing the number one spot on Billboard's Us Hot Country Songs for two weeks in November 1996, and 65 on the U.S. Billboard Hot 100.
 Deanna Carter recorded Strawberry Wine in 1995 for her album, Did I Shave My Legs for This?
 The song was produced by Chris Farren who subsequently won Country Producer of the Year from Songwriter Magazine.
 After Strawberry Wine's release on August 17, 1996, Deanna Carter's album sold over 5,000,000 copies.
 The song has sold over 1,000,000 digital copies and is streamed millions of times annually.

 In 1996, a music video was produced by Roger Pistole using the interior and exterior of Old Oaks mansion.
 Scenes from in and around Guthrie, Kentucky, including the surrounding farm fields and Fairgrounds Road fields were also used in the video.
 Guthrie and Old Oaks Farm was proposed as the setting for the video by a filming location scout, Mark Fenton that formerly lived in Paducah, Kentucky.
 Fenton remembered coming through Guthrie as a child before I-24 was constructed, and all traffic to Paducah necessitated travel through Guthrie.
 Fenton pulled into the driveway, and knocked on the door of Old Oaks mansion asking if they would be interested in having Old Oaks featured in the music video to which the owners of Old Oaks, John and Kathy Hansen, agreed.
 Thereafter, the producer Roger Pistole came to tour the property.
 The video took a full day to shoot, and was filmed during both rain and fair weather.